Chelsea's transfer ban lifted: Sancho, Chilwell and Berge among Lampard's top targets | Goal.com

 There is money in the bank, though, with the club having raised over £130m ($171m) in player sales during the summer, thanks primarily to the sale of Eden Hazard to Real Madrid, but also because the Blues cashed in on a host of loanees.

-In addition, Chelsea are set for another windfall at the end of the season when Alvaro's loan move to Atletico Madrid is made permanent for £58m ($76m).
+In addition, Chelsea are set for another windfall at the end of the season when Alvaro Morata's loan move to Atletico Madrid is made permanent for £58m ($76m).

 Pedro and Marcos Alonso could also be moved on in the summer, while former Blues boss Maurizio Sarri is targeting a reunion with Emerson Palmieri at Juventus, although the full-back isn't yet thought to be interested in making the move to Turin.